 Eligible employees can access this online system by going go to the MyPack Portal and logging in.
 To make changes, go to the MyPack Portal and log in.
 Under the Employee Self Service tiles>Click on the Benefit Details tile>Click on Enroll in Benefits (on the left–make sure your pop up blocker is off).
 Changes made in the online enrollment system by the 10th of the month should be reflected in the next payroll.
 You can now enroll or make changes to your benefits.
 Changes made in the online enrollment system by the 10th of the month should be reflected in the next payroll.

 If adding dependents, the plans require documentation of the qualifying life event prior to being approved.
-Click here to see a list of approved documentation.
-If you cannot upload your documentation in the online enrollment site, you may fax your documentation to (919) 515-7543 or scan and email to: email@example.com Include your name and employee ID on the documentation.
+Visit the State Health Plan website to see a list of approved documentation.
+If you cannot upload your documentation in the online enrollment site, you may fax your documentation to (919) 515-7543 or scan and email to: firstname.lastname@example.org.
+Include your name and employee ID on the documentation.

 Visit the State Health Plan web site for more information.